Harriett Rinaldo

-Harriett Rinaldo (1906 - 1981) was a social worker known for creating personnel standards, rating procedures and recruitment procedures for the Veterans Administration Social Work Service.
+Harriett Rinaldo (1906 - 1981) was an American social worker known for creating personnel standards, rating procedures and recruitment procedures for the Veterans Administration Social Work Service.
 The standards and procedures she created became a model for the federal government and other social work agencies.
 She was the first to identify the term "clinical social work" as a specialty standard with its own personnel specifications.